ElliotGinge/elliotginger.com/work/systems-and-reporting-alignment.md

 ## The Outcome

-The improvements delivered practical, lasting impact:
+The changes created a more dependable foundation for decision-making:

-- Reporting became consistent and trusted across teams
+- Leadership had a consistent view of performance across teams
-- Manual effort and reconciliation time were significantly reduced
+- Time spent reconciling numbers and questioning reports was reduced
-- Decision-makers had clearer, timelier insight
+- Reporting became easier to maintain and evolve as needs changed
-- Teams spent less time firefighting and more time improving processes
+- Teams were able to focus on improvement rather than explanation

-Crucially, the approach scaled as the organisation continued to evolve.
+Trust in reporting improved not because it was more complex, but because it was clearer and better owned.

 ## Key Takeaways

-- Alignment matters more than tooling
+- Shared definitions enable faster decisions
-- Clear ownership is essential for trustworthy data
+- Ownership is as important as accuracy
-- Incremental delivery builds confidence and adoption
+- Simplicity scales better than complexity
-- Systems should reflect how decisions are made, not just how data is stored
+- Reporting should reflect how the business actually operates